NewcastleRSE/BayesNetty/docs/parallel.rst

 A much faster way to impute network data in parallel is given in the :ref:`Impute Data<impute-parallel-example>` section.

-After installing Open MPI on your system if it is not already installed, see *cite* openmpi */cite*, a parallel version of BayesNetty needs to be compiled.
+After installing Open MPI on your system if it is not already installed, see :cite:`openmpi`, a parallel version of BayesNetty needs to be compiled.
 This can be done by firstly uncommenting a few lines in the ``main.h`` file.
 So that the following:

 .. code-block:: none